 During the Ogaden War with Ethiopia (1977-1978) and the Country’s Civil War, which broke out in the late 1980s, thousands of landmines have been used to defend key ground across the country.
 Clan-based and territorial disputes have also led to periodic, localised armed clashes – which have added to the explosives contamination of the country.

 The country remains separated between the relatively stable self-declared independent state of Somaliland, semi-autonomous Puntland, and the four newly formed states that make up Southern Somalia.

-Armed non-state groups continue to contest rural areas in Southern Somalia with Federal Government of Somalia troops, supported by the African Union Mission in Somalia (AMISOM), making significant gains in recent years.
-This has created the humanitarian space that now allows aid and development projects to be implemented.
+Armed non-state groups continue to contest rural areas in Southern Somalia with Federal Government of Somalia troops, supported by the African Union Mission in Somalia (AMISOM) and other international military support, making significant gains in recent years.
+These interventions have created the humanitarian space for aid and development projects.